phd4hd/SRH-HS-HD/README.md

 There are many programs out there with which you can publish a web service to the whole world.
 Don't be afraid, some of these services uses very cryptic server names, that your service can't be found accidentally.
-One and free of this services is [ngrok](https://ngrok.com/).
-After signing up (for free), downloading the single executable, setup the authentification by calling 'ngrok config add-authtoken <your-auth-token>' you can start accessing your backend by typing
+A free services is [ngrok](https://ngrok.com/).
+After signing up (for free), downloading the single executable, setup the authentification by calling 'ngrok config add-authtoken your-auth-token' you can start accessing your backend by typing

     ngrok http 8080